 A uniquely versatile stretch forward who conquered European basketball as a multi-time All-EuroLeague star after a successful NBA stint.

-Nikola Mirotić's career is a masterclass in global basketball adaptation.
-A prodigy in Real Madrid's youth system, he became a EuroLeague champion and MVP while still a teenager, showcasing a smooth shooting touch rare for a player of his size.
-His successful leap to the NBA with the Chicago Bulls proved his skills translated to the world's top league, where he was a consistent three-point threat and a nominee for Most Improved Player.
-Yet, his true legacy was cemented upon his return to Europe.
-Joining Barcelona and later Monaco, Mirotić evolved into the continent's most dominant and complete offensive force, winning multiple EuroLeague scoring titles and MVP honors, solidifying his status as a modern European great.
+Nikola Mirotić won a EuroLeague championship and MVP with Real Madrid as a teenager.
+A prodigy in their youth system, he showcased a smooth shooting touch rare for his size.
+He jumped to the NBA with the Chicago Bulls, becoming a consistent three-point threat and a Most Improved Player nominee.
+Returning to Europe, he joined Barcelona and later Monaco.
+Mirotić evolved into the continent's most dominant offensive force, winning multiple EuroLeague scoring titles and MVP honors.

 1981–1996